 Our goal is for you to leave at the end of the course a better pilot than you were when you arrived, equipped with a working knowledgeable of the worse case scenarios that can happen and how to respond in those situations.

 Instrument skills for emergency work are critical – for this reason we may have to spend time working on your instrument skills.
 If we “jump up and down” about anything it is “keep up with your instrument skills!”

-If you are coming just to get an insurance sign off, there are other facilities.
-I want you to be safe.
+If you are coming just to get an insurance sign off, there are other facilities that might be a better fit for you.
+I want you to be a safer pilot.
 As I often state, I am working with you for the innocent people in the back of the aircraft.
 I want you to leave knowing you can react to a problem and get the aircraft down safely and in one piece.

 Finally we are going to have a good time.
-It is very rewarding training and pilots come away telling us how much it has helped them.
-Our full motion sim actually has an air conditioner in the unit and we know it is becoming demanding when a pilot asks us “can you turn on the air.”
+It is very rewarding training when pilots come away telling us how much the training has helped them.
+Our full motion sim actually has an air conditioner in the unit.
+We know the training is demanding when a pilot asks us “can you turn on the air.”

 Payment & Credit Card Fees